Information for families of people in long-term care and assisted living.

 Family and social visitations

-Long term care and assisted living policy poster
+Long term care and assisted living policy posters

-To support visits in long-term care homes and seniors’ assisted living residences, guidance has been developed by the Ministry of Health, which requires that facilities take a number of precautions to reduce the risk to residents.
+To support visits in long-term care homes and seniors’ assisted living residences, guidance has been developed by the Ministry of Health, which requires that facilities take several precautions to reduce the risk to residents.

-- Our priority is protecting residents, so we are taking a cautious and phased approach.
-For the month of July, residents will be able to visit with one designated family member or friend.
+- Residents will be able to visit with one designated family member or friend.

 - All visits must be booked in advance to allow for the operators of long-term care and assisted living residences to safely accommodate scheduled visitors.